With Valentine’s day approaching, I’m breaking today a series of plant based clean eating recipes I’ve published over the last couple of months.

 Surprise your loved one with this seducing 20-minute seafood dish

-But first let me show you how you can easily surprise your loved one (maybe on Valentines) with honey garlic shrimp within 20 minutes.
+But first let me show you how you can easily surprise your loved one (maybe on Valentines) with this seducing meal within 20 minutes.
 Make sure to have cooked grains and broccoli at hand.

 - 3/4 pound/ 340 grams uncooked shrimp, peeled & deveined